-- Carrying out the activities could result in a high risk to road network / utility operational performance or integrity - written advice from the relevant road authority or utility service operator; - A road occupancy licence (ROL) is required and the ROL will not be issued for the activities during the standard Sydenham to Bankstown approved work hours written advice from TfNSW Management Centre or other road authority; or - A rail possession is required advice from Sydney Trains or ARTC (in locations near the shared freight rail corridor).
+- Carrying out the activities could result in a high risk to road network / utility operational performance or integrity - written advice from the relevant road authority or utility service operator: - A road occupancy licence (ROL) is required and the ROL will not be issued for the activities during the standard Sydenham to Bankstown approved work hours written advice from TfNSW Management Centre or other road authority; or - A rail possession is required advice from Sydney Trains or ARTC (in locations near the shared freight rail corridor).

-Condition E22 states that the conditions listed above are either regulated by an EPL (for example, under Sydney Trains' EPL 12208 during a rail possession), or through Sydney Metro's Out-of-Hours Work Strategy/Protocol.
-E22 also states that other out-of-hours works can be undertaken with the approval of an EPL (such as EPL 12208 during a rail possession), or through Sydney Metro's Out-of-Hours Works Strategy/Protocol for work not subject to an EPL.
-Refer to Appendix A for a list of EPL 12208 Clauses that relate to construction noise and vibration for the Project.
+Condition E22 states that other out-of-hours works can be undertaken with the approval of an EPL (such as EPL 12208 during a rail possession), or through Sydney Metro's Out-of-Hours Works Strategy/Protocol for work not subject to an EPL.